reactome-fi/fi_network_build_rf/README.md

 * Integrate the predicted results from the fi-network-ml project together with extracted pathway FIs to develop a FI network database and Cytoscape files so that they can be used to update ReactomeFIViz.

+Note: Some of jar files need to be installed locally.
+Use ant scripts in the ant folder and jar files in the install_jar to do that.
+Please note the license statement for jacksum.jar.